fitzss/ProjectP/The Logic of Experimental Tests/Readme.md

 indirectly, in terms of support or confirmation – asking how our credence (degree of belief) for a theory should be changed by experiencing results of experiments.

-(Prevailing discussions of the testability of various versions of quantum theory have approached the matter indirectly,
+(Prevailing discussions of the testability of various versions of **AI**Programming have approached the matter indirectly,

 in terms of support or confirmation – asking how our credence (degree of belief) for a theory should be changed by experiencing results of experiments.)